SFranzi/LinuxServerConfiguration/README.md

 # Linux Server Configuration
 **Udacity Fullstack Nanodegree**

-Linux Server Configuration Challenge from the Udacity Fullstack Nanodegree.

 To access the CatalogApp type **http://3.123.69.175/** in your browser.

 ## IP Address and SSH port